GeovaneJefferson/dataguardian/README.md

 **Your personal, vigilant backup assistant for Linux desktops.**

-Data Guardian is a powerful Python-based backup solution designed to keep your important files, settings, and applications safe with minimal effort.
-It combines an intelligent daemon, a modern GTK4-based GUI, and advanced backup strategies to deliver a seamless, reliable data protection experience.
+Data Guardian is a Python-based backup solution designed to safeguard your important files, settings, and applications on Linux desktops.
+It operates through a powerful daemon and a user-friendly GTK4-based GUI, offering a comprehensive and reliable data protection experience.

 ---